Adarsh-Pixel/jenkins-shared-library/README.md

 1) Code     : Plain Text : Version controlling : GitHub
 2) Binary   : Artifacts  : Binary storage [vss] : JFrong/Nexus
 ---

+>>> What is Allor Redeploy in Nexus Repository?
+(Never allow redeploy)

+---
+This ensures once an artifact is publised, it will never be overridden.
+---